Think Natively: Unlocking Multilingual Reasoning with Consistency-Enhanced Reinforcement Learning: Limitations

 \section{Limitations}

-In this paper, we only conduct experiments on five languages (3K samples for each language) and set the RL training iterations to 2 due to the time limitation.
+In this paper, we only conduct experiments on five languages (3K samples for each language) and set the RL training iterations to 2 due to time and resource limitations.
 We believe that more languages, more training samples, and more RL training iterations will achieve better performance.
-And we only train models of the 1.5B/7B sizes due to the limited GPU resources, but we think that our designed reward functions and utilized training procedure can be applied to train models of bigger sizes.
+And we only train models of the 1.5B/4B/7B sizes due to the limited GPU resources, but we think that our designed reward functions and utilized training procedure can be applied to train models of bigger sizes.
 Additionally, we utilize the \texttt{langdetect} library to detect involved languages in one sequence for the LC Reward following \citet{wang2025polymath}.
 However, there are some other language detection tools or models that we do not test, such as xlm-roberta-base-language-detection \cite{conneau2020unsupervisedcrosslingualrepresentationlearning}, \texttt{Cld3}\footnote{\url{https://pypi.org/project/pycld3/}}, and \texttt{FastText}\footnote{\url{https://pypi.org/project/fasttext-langdetect/}}.
-We will try and investigate a more accurate, robust, and fast language detection method in the future.
-Furthermore, we only compare two judge models (DeepSeek-V3-0324 and Qwen2.5-7B-Instruct) for $R_{\text{cta}}$ due to the time limitation.
+We will try and investigate a more robust and faster language detection method in the future.
+Although we have tested different-size judge models for $R_{\text{cta}}$ as a valuable selective guideline, we acknowledge that $R_{\text{cta}}$ introduces additional training overhead.
 In the future, we will explore more judge models to select the most effective and efficient model for $R_{\text{cta}}$.
+As for extremely low-resource languages where the Judge model completely fails to comprehend the input, the CTA reward would indeed be unreliable.
+In such cases, we suggest falling back to only Format+Acc+LC reward or replacing it with rule-based CTA rewards.
+Considering our paper mainly focuses on language consistency and the effectiveness of the CTA reward on multilingual reasoning, we leave the study of extremely low-resource languages for further study.